Coffs Harbour - South

 Table Chart PROFILE FAQ

-Employment growth over the past year was estimated at 0.7%.
-As of June 2025, 4,752 residents were in work, with a workforce participation rate of 50.5% compared to the Rest of NSW's 56.4%.
-Employment is concentrated in health care & social assistance, retail trade, and accommodation & food, with particular specialization in health care & social assistance at 1.4 times the regional level.
-Conversely, manufacturing shows lower representation at 3.0% versus the regional average of 5.8%.
+There were 4,752 residents employed, with an unemployment rate of 4.0%, which is higher than Rest of NSW's rate of 3.7%.
+Workforce participation was at 50.5%, significantly lower than Rest of NSW's 56.4%.
+Employment is concentrated in health care & social assistance, retail trade, and accommodation & food.
+The area specializes in health care & social assistance, with an employment share 1.4 times the regional level, while manufacturing representation is lower at 3.0% compared to the regional average of 5.8%.

-The area functions as an employment hub with 1.3 workers for every resident, attracting workers from surrounding areas.
-Between June 2024 and June 2025, employment increased by 0.7% while labour force grew by 3.8%, causing the unemployment rate to rise by 2.8 percentage points.
-In contrast, Rest of NSW experienced an employment decline of 0.1% and a labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that Coffs Harbour - South's employment could grow by approximately 6.9% over five years and 14.3% over ten years, based on simple weighting extrapolation of industry-specific projections against the local employment mix.
+There are 1.3 workers for every resident, indicating that the area hosts more jobs than residents and attracts workers from surrounding areas.
+Between June 2024 and June 2025, employment increased by 0.7%, while labour force increased by 3.8%, causing the unemployment rate to rise by 2.8 percentage points.
+In contrast, Rest of NSW experienced an employment decline of 0.1% and labour force growth of 0.3%, with a 0.4 percentage point rise in unemployment.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Coffs Harbour - South's employment mix suggests local growth of approximately 6.9% over five years and 14.3% over ten years.

 Frequently Asked Questions - Employment